 An assessment of the potential visual receptors through the use of landscape profiles coupled with on-site verification was undertaken.
 The visual receptors in the area are of medium to low sensitivity.
-The assessment finds that the overall visual impact of the proposed Project2 of the Visserspan PV facility holds a low overall visual impact.
-For this reason no mitigation measures are required.
+The assessment finds that the overall visual impact of the proposed Project 3 of the Visserspan PV facility holds a moderate to low overall visual impact.